Wo-m/nvim-config-old/README.md

 # Wom NeoVim config
 My personal NeoVim configuration.
 Copy if you would like but recommend building from scratch.
 Parts of config (mason, lspconfig, nvim-cmp, nvim-tree, telescope) inspired by config done by [Josean Martinez](https://www.youtube.com/@joseanmartinez)

+To use clone this repo into `$XDG_CONFIG_HOME/nvim/`.
+For example on mac with default paths `git clone https://github.com/Wo-m/nvim-config.git ~/.config/nvim/`

 ## Vim commands
 Just some vim commands I find useful.
 ### Normal Mode